 Fried rice is perfect for busy weeknights, or when you're looking for a creative way to serve leftovers.
 Out of ham?
 Cooked chicken or turkey can be used in its place.
-Actually, most any meat or ingredient can serve as the star of the dish.
+Most any meat or ingredient can serve as the star of the dish.

 Fried rice is usually made by taking already cooked rice and stir-frying it in a wok or frying pan with eggs, vegetables, seafood, or meat of any kind.
 It can be eaten as a main dish or as an accompaniment.
 This type of rice is popular in Asian culture.